What is an immersive Arabic course?

 Do you offer university credit for this course?

-Receiving university credit for completed classes at Saifi is not uncommon, however, each university has different requirements and demands.
-Saifi’s class levels (Beginner, Elementary, Intermediate, etc.) are based on the American (ACTFL) and European (CEFR) language proficiency criteria, to make it as easy as possible for students to obtain credits.
-If you would like to receive credit for your language studies, we recommend printing out our course description and syllabus and discussing this with the language department at your university.
+It’s not uncommon for students to receive university credit for completed classes at Saifi.
+However, each university has its own unique requirements and standards.
+Saifi’s class levels (Beginner, Elementary, Intermediate, etc.) align with the American (ACTFL) and European (CEFR) language proficiency criteria, facilitating the process for students to potentially obtain credits.
+If you’re interested in receiving credit for your language studies, we suggest printing out our course description and syllabus and having a discussion with the language department at your university.

 Will I receive a transcript/accreditation?